fahad101/trivium-lyrics-analysis/README.md

 print('done')

 ```

+At first, I was going to place all lyrics into a single .csv file but that method felt ineficient and cumbersome.
+I later decided to just place each song into its own .txt file and organize them with folders.
+This worked much better.

 Yes, I am aware that there are more effecient ways to go about this.
 I decided to go this sloppy route since there weren't that many songs to get and because the focus of this project was the analysis of lyrics and not how to obtain them.
 A quick search will probably produce other better methods.

 Code Explanation
 ---

 For the actual lyrics analysis I used the NLTK platform since it specializes in working with human language data.
 The first function `clean_data()` is used to clean and tokenize the raw data.
-To clean the lyrics, I removed stopwords, punctuation, set all words to lowercase, and removed isntrumental tracks.
+To clean the lyrics, I removed stopwords, punctuation, set all words to lowercase, and removed instrumental tracks.
 Finally, the filtered lyrics were tokenized, or split into a list of strings.
 Each album was split by words.
 This function returns an individual album as a long list of strings.

 As you can see, I added a few custom stopwords for this specific project.
 ```python